theghostmac/Solidity-Review/notes.md

 uint private value; // can be accessed only from inside uint internal value; // can be accessed only from inside
 ```

+## Creating Smart Contract
+1. Write a Solidity Source code.
+2. Compile it.
+Because nodes in Ethereum don't run Sol code.
+3. Deploy it.
+4. Interact with it.